jinq0123/gluamapper/README.md

 ## Differences from [yuin/gluamapper](https://github.com/yuin/gluamapper)

 + Speedup
-	* Converts directly from lua table to go struct, while yuin/gluamapper converts the table to `map[string]interface{}`, and then converts it to a Go struct using [`mapstructure`](https://github.com/mitchellh/mapstructure/).
+	* Converts directly from Lua table to Go struct, while yuin/gluamapper converts the table to `map[string]interface{}`, and then converts it to a Go struct using [`mapstructure`](https://github.com/mitchellh/mapstructure/).
 	* No "weak" conversions
-		+ type mismatch will return error
+		+ returns error if types are different
-		+ only convert lua number to int types
+		+ only convert Lua number to int types
 	* Always ignores unused keys

 + New feature
-	* Maps lua types other than table to go types
+	* Maps Lua types other than table to Go types
+	* Maps Lua user data to Go value

 + Bugfix
 	* TODO: circular reference